PROJECT: Pro-poor, low carbon development: Improving low carbon energy access and development benefits in Least Developed Countries

 Project Reference: RSGL-0024B

-It will develop a detailed picture of the full spectrum of actors together with institutional frameworks and events that assisted the uptake of this technology in Kenya.
-Whilst the project aims to provide insights of relevance to other country and technology contexts, careful attention will be given to the extent to which lessons learned are applicable outside of the context of Kenya and to technologies other than solar home systems.
+It developed a detailed picture of the full spectrum of actors together with institutional frameworks and events that assisted the uptake of this technology in Kenya.
+Whilst the project provided insights of relevance to other country and technology contexts, careful attention has been given to the extent to which lessons learned are applicable outside of the context of Kenya and to technologies other than solar home systems.

-The project builds on the STEPS Centre’s Pathways Approach to bridge relevant insights from academic literature in the fields of both innovation studies and socio-technical transitions.
+The project built on the STEPS Centre’s Pathways Approach to bridge relevant insights from academic literature in the fields of both innovation studies and socio-technical transitions.

 Project resources and outputs:

 - Project website

 - GMK Show, June 2013, with Kevin Urama of ATPS and Adrian Ely of the STEPS Centre: television interview